 Developed by DOE, the Introduction to Hydrogen for Code Officials online training course provides an introduction to hydrogen and fuel cell technologies, applications, and permitting.

-To help local permitting officials deal with proposals for hydrogen fueling stations, fuel cell use for telecommunications facilities, and other hydrogen projects, DOE has developed a Permitting Hydrogen Facilities website that helps identify model codes and standards pertinent to such projects.
+To help local permitting officials deal with proposals for hydrogen fueling stations, fuel cell use for telecommunications facilities, and other hydrogen projects, DOE has developed codes and standards permitting tools that help identify model codes and standards pertinent to such projects.

 Additional resources for local permitting officials who are looking to address project proposals include citations for hydrogen fueling stations and a listing of setback requirements on the Alternative Fuels Data Center website.
 You can also view stationary and portable fuel cell systems codes and standards citations.